Scouting emerging technologies and sharing the results within the organization can boost open innovation and catalyze sustainability.

-To add further regional insights into tech scouting, DigiconAsia interviewed the Head of Innovation and Technology at a subsidiary of government agency Enterprise Singapore—Innovation Partner for Impact(IPI), Dr Sze Tiam Lin,on open innovation, filling technology gaps, and out-licensing none-core concerns.
+To add further regional insights into tech scouting, DigiconAsia interviewed the Head of Innovation and Technology, IPI — a subsidiary of government agency Enterprise Singapore — Dr Sze Tiam Lim, on open innovation, filling technology gaps, and out-licensing none-core concerns.

 DigiconAsia: How do companies in Asia look for the right technologies to help them expedite or transform their innovation processes?

 Sze Tiam Lim (STL): Instead of the “how”, because that is rather technical, I think it is worthwhile firstly to introduce technology roadmapping to support organizations in their business and innovation transformation journey.
 Technology roadmapping is understanding the external and internal drivers that influence a business.
 External drivers could be market trends, customer insights or regulations; while internal drivers include wanting to refresh old to new products, staying competitive, productivity, among others.